pratik9340/INSAID-Fraud-Detection-Model-for-Financial-Transactions/README.md

 ii).
 Using MinMaxScaler from sklearn.preprocessing
 Key insight after the Logistic Regression model with training through using feature scaling MinMaxScaler:

+Insightful result from the above model
+As seen in the above result here is the interesting insight which is as follows: a).
+Using simple train_test_split the Accuracy score achieved of 0.9987 b).
+Using stratified sampling to handle class imbalance the Accuracy score achieved of 0.9987 i).
+StandardScaler: Using this feature scaling the Accuracy score: of 0.9346 significantly decreases as compared with the above model(a,b) ii).
+MinMaxScaler:   Using this feature scaling the Accuracy score: of 0.9204 significantly decreases as compared with the above model(a,b)

-12).
-Creating Model Selection: Evaluated Decision Tree i).
-Model Training and Prediction: Two models are trained: one using the Gini impurity criterion and
-      the other using Entropy criterion and predictions are made using both models. ii).
-Model Evaluation: Both models are evaluated using confusion matrix, accuracy, and classification report. iii).
+12) Creating Model Selection 'Decision Tree' i).
+Model Training and Prediction: Two models are trained: one using the Gini impurity criterion and the other using the Entropy criterion and predictions are made using both models. ii).
+Model Evaluation: Both models are evaluated using a confusion matrix, accuracy, and classification report. iii).
 Visualization: The decision trees for both models are visualized using plot_tree from sklearn.tree.

+13).
+Creating Model Selection: Evaluated RandomForestClassifier
+Results: The Random Forest Classifier Model has having Accuracy score of 0.9996 which is better than the above-trained model